Sylow branching trees for symmetric groups: Representations of and associated p-ary Trees

 Indeed, suppose $\gamma_{i+1}(T)>0$, so there is some $x\in T$ with a $(i+1)$-descendant, say $y\in T$, and $x$ has no $(i+2)$-descendants.
 Let $x=x_0,x_1,\dotsc,x_m=y$ be the unique path in $T$ between $x$ and $y$, so $|\{ l\in[1,m]\mid \fv(x_l)=1 \}|=i+1$.
 Suppose $j=\min\{l\in[1,m]\mid x_l\in\fH(T)\}$.
 Then $x_j\in\Gamma_i(T)$ because $y$ is an $i$-descendant of $x_j$, but if $x_j$ has any $(i+1)$-descendants then those would be $(i+2)$-descendants of $x$.
 We have thus shown that $\gamma_{i+1}(T)>0$ implies $\gamma_i(T)>0$.

-\item[(iii)] Observe that $\fH(T)$ is the disjoint union of the sets $\Gamma_i(T)$ as $i$ runs over $\N_0$.
-Hence $\eta(T)=\sum_{i=0}^\infty\gamma_i(T)$.
+\item[(iii)] We note that $\{ \Gamma_i(T) \mid i\in\N_0 \}$ gives a partition of $\fH(T)$, so the number of people in $T$ equals $\eta(T)=\sum_{i=0}^\infty\gamma_i(T)$.
 With this in mind, viewing the subset of those vertices in $\fH(T)$ as forming a `family tree', the value $\val(T)$ is then the number of different generations of people in $T$.
 (Here, people in the same generation may have different distances to the root of $T$.)

 For example, $\val(T)=0$ if and only if $T$ has no people in it, while $\val(T)=1$ if and only if there is at least one person in $T$ but no person in $T$ has any 1-descendants.
 In particular, when $\val(T)\le 1$ then $\eta(T)=\gamma_0(T)$. \newqed \end{itemize} \end{remark}